icook/yota/docs/Validators.rst

         first = EntryNode(title='First name')
         _first_valid = Check(MinLengthValidator(5), 'first')

-The syntax above defines a single EntryNode and an associated validator that ensures the entered value is at least 5 characters long.
-This is done through the declaration of a :class:`Check` object.
+The syntax above defines a single :class:`yota.nodes.EntryNode` and an associated validator that ensures the entered value is at least 5 characters long.
+This is done through the declaration of a :class:`yota.Check` object.
 The Check accepts the actual validator as its first argument, followed by the names of Nodes that you will be validating.
-The above example binds our `MinLengthValidator` to a Node with the attribute name 'first'.
+The above example binds our :class:`yota.validators.MinLengthValidator` to a Node with the attribute name 'first'.
 Later when we try to validate the Form the string 'first' will be used to lookup our Node and supply the appropriate information to the validator method.
 Nodes in Yota are identified by their attribute name as given in the class declaration.
 However, If you later add a `Node` dynamically it will need to specify the _attr_name attribute upon declaration explicitly.
-More on this in :ref:`Dynamically Adding Nodes`.
+More on this in :ref:`dynamic_forms`.

 The above syntax gives us some nice power.
 We can supply that validation method with as many Nodes as we would like in a clear way.
 But what if we want to